itlackey/drifter/README.md

 # drifter
 Pipe dream to create a utility to sync my linux environment between machines.
 This includes syncing settings for KDE Plasma, bash etc.

+Written in bash this should run on any OS that can execute them.
+Additionally with the right override files in place be able to support most Linux and Unix based systems.
+Apps can write their backup logic in any language as long as it can be executed from the app's ./sync.sh file.

 # CLI